fluxcd/flagger/docs/gitbook/install/flagger-install-on-kubernetes.md

 kubectl apply -k github.com/weaveworks/flagger/kustomize/linkerd
 ```

-This deploys Flagger in the `linkerd` namespace and sets the metrics server URL to `http://linkerd-prometheus.linkerd:9090`.
+This deploys Flagger in the `linkerd` namespace and sets the metrics server URL to Linkerd's Prometheus instance.

 **Generic installer**